 The program tuition and fees includes academic fees and tuition charges.
 Tuition will not increase during the duration of your program.
-Additional expenses not included are application fee, transcript fees, continuation fees, books, software purchased by the student, housing, meals, travel, dissertation or project binding expense, and continuation fees.
+Additional expenses not included are application fee, transcript fees, books, software purchased by the student, housing, meals, travel, dissertation or project binding expense, and extension fees.